yochannah/carpentries.org/_posts/2018/07/2018-07-18-carpentrycon-la.md

-I learnt that experiments are the only way to prove our theories so to me The Carpentry is the best way to prove that it is easy to learn new skills, it is fun to do it together, and that you don't need to be a super specialist to help other people to solve their problems.
+I learnt that experiments are the only way to prove our theories so to me The Carpentry is the best way to prove that it is easy to learn new skills, it is fun to do it together, and that you do not need to be a super specialist to help other people to solve their problems.

 CarpentryCon 2018, to me, gave faces to this wonderful community.
 The dynamic of this community makes us feel closer and familiar.